 - People with untreated hearing loss are at greater risk for social isolation, depression, and an inability to work or be physically active.

 - Hearing loss is a significant health issue that is often overlooked, ignored, or diminished.

 The aim of the presentation was to increase awareness that hopefully leads to increased funding support for these individuals.
-You can download a copy of the report of the Arizona Affordable Hearing Aids Task Force.

 The Arizona Affordable Hearing Aids Task Force members included:

 - Tom Muller, AuD, CCC-A (Task Force Chair)

 - Nicole Marrone, PhD, CCC-A